+www.knoxfocus.com

+ONLINE AUCTION FRIDAY, July 10

+Fountain City Auction (865)474-9931

+Take One!

-ONLINE AUCTION FRIDAY, July 10 Fountain City Auction (865)474-9931 July 6, 2020 www.knoxfocus.com Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Knox Health Board mandates masks Knox County Board of Health saw masks being required in most indoor businesses to flatten the surge of COVID-19 but the effort The board's involvement es back to orders issued by Dr. Martha Buchanan in March instituting Phase One and then until June when the Knox County Law Department forced her to seek approval of the Board of The board then paused Buchan an's efforts and accepted Gover-nor Bill Lee's "Tennessee Pledge" campaign.
-Last week the number of COVID-19 cases surged and, in an emergency meeting, the Knox require mask wearing in most public places, exempting state All of the board members, led by Dr. Patrick O'Brien and Dr James E. Shamiyeh, voted to approve the mask requirements except Knox County Mayor Glenn Jacobs, who voted "No." The board's action was strongly opposed at the meeting by 'unconstitutional, vague and Not wearing a mask inside a ublic building could result i misdemeanor charge and a \$50 fine or even jail time.
-Dr. O'Brier told the meeting he didn't want anyone to be charged and s gested issuing a warning.
-The ruling applies to business The day before the board's ruling Knoxville Mayor Indya Kincannon issued a mask requirenent for any city-owned or leased buildings The order took effect Friday but just hours after Wednesday's ruling.
-Knox County Sheriff KCS Task Force meets again to discuss students' return in fall Community Task Force had one final public meeting to discuss ins for reoper ing schools on Monday, June 29 It was the second meeting and a follow-up to the initial meeting held on June 24 at the Sarah Simpson Professional Training Center.
-In the first meeting me bers of the task force, which is chaired by Dr. Jerry Askew of Alliance for Better Nonprofits, mulled through data col-lected from an online community survey on the Knox County Schools website.
+July 6, 2020 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Knox Health Board mandates masks Knox County Board of Health saw masks being required in most es to flatten the surge of COVID-19 but the effort The board's involvement goes back to orders issued by Dr. Martha Buchanan in March instituting Phase One and then Phase Two for the county.
+She seemed the only one in charge until June when the Knox County Law Department forced her to seek approval of the Board of The board then paused Buchanan's efforts and accepted Governor Bill Lee's "Tennessee Pledge" campaign.
+Last week the number of COVID-19 cases surged and, in an emergency meeting, the Knox County Board of Health voted to require mask wearing in most public places, exempting statefinanced schools and churches All of the board members, led by Dr. Patrick O'Brien and Dr. James E. Shamiyeh, voted to approve the mask requirements except Knox County Mayor Glenn Jacobs, who voted "No." The board's action was strongly opposed at the meeting by Deputy Law Director Myers Morton who called the action "unconstitutional, vague and Not wearing a mask inside a public building could result in misdemeanor charge and a \$50 fine or even jail time.
+Dr. O'Brier told the meeting he didn't want anyone to be charged and sug-gested issuing a warning.
+The ruling applies to business The day before the board's ruling Knoxville Mayor Indya Kincannon issued a mask require nent for any city-owned or leased buildings.
+The order took effect Friday but just hours after Wednes day's ruling, Knox County Sheriff Continue on page 3 KCS Task Force meets again to discuss students' return in fall By Ken Lay The Knox County Schools Community Task Force had one final public meeting to discuss options for reopen ning schools on Monday, June 29 It was the second meeting and a follow-up to the initial meeting held on June 24 at the Sarah Simpson Professional Training Center In the first meeting m bers of the task force, which is chaired by Dr. Jerry Askew of Alliance for Better Nonprofits, mulled through data col-lected from an online community survey on the Knox County Schools website.
 The task force members were ask to come up with questions based on 150 pages of information.
-The survey had 30,000 participants.
-The questions presented by members of the task force resulted in creating even more questions about reopening Knox County Schools, which were closed in March, in the midst of the spring semester and study the data."
-Askew "We were asked to come up with questions, and those
+The survey had 30,000 participants The questions presented by members of the task force resulted in creating even more questions about reopening Knox County Schools, which were closed in March, in the midst of the spring semester "We were asked to react to and study the data," Askew "We were asked to come up with questions, and those auestions